Bihaqo/t3f/examples/README.md

 - An example of solving a Tensor Completion problem using tensorflow optimizers

-- An example of Riemannian optimization for solving the approximation problem
+- An example of solving the Approximation problem using Riemannian optimization